taynarafbs/taynarafbs/README.md

 ### Hi there, I'm Tay 👋

 #### About
-I was a lawyer, now I'm a QA and web developer in training.
+I was a lawyer, worked as a QA.
+Now I'm a back-end developer in training.
-- 📚 Nowadays: working as QA.
+- 📚 Nowadays: Studying Computer Science
-- 👩🏻‍💻 Interests/Future Studies: Java, Python and Ruby.
+- 👩🏻‍💻 Interests/Future Studies: Python and Golang.
 - 🌎 Backend.

 #### Contacts: